 Always up to speed: Find all the latest news here about our company, products and services.
 If you would like to receive our SCHOTTEL news regularly, please send an e-mail to email@example.com.

-|SCHOTTEL Italia: New subsidiary intensifies market development in Southern Europe|
+|SCHOTTEL East Asia: New Subsidiary intensifies market development in South Korea and Japan|